Chiv2-Community/ArgonSDK/README.md

 >Important!
 On the main menu, save your current profile somewhere.
 This program will crash ***a lot*** during this process.
 Saving your profile and keeping **Auto Load Profile on Launch** checked will make those crashes less painful.

-Click **Scan Assets** on the **Run** tab, and let it scan through all assets.
+1. Click **Scan Assets** on the **Run** tab, and let it scan through all assets.
 This only needs to be done once.
-Make sure all folders on the right side are checked at first, then click the **Serialize Assets** button to start serializing assets.
+2. Make sure all folders on the right side are checked at first
+3. Click the **Serialize Assets** button to start serializing assets.

 ~~~
 TODO: find which types are safe to serialize at once